pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     :param bytes key: The secret key, either ``128``, ``192``, or ``256`` bits.
                       This must be kept secret.

-    Example encryption & decryption using
+    Example encryption and decryption using
     :class:`~cryptography.hazmat.primitives.ciphers.modes.CBC` mode:

     .. doctest::